-We derive our net sales primarily from sales of Internet access and other communications-related products, including cable modems, cable modem / routers, Digital Subscriber Line ("DSL") modems and dial-up modems to retailers, distributors, Internet Service Providers and OEMs.
+We derive our net sales primarily from sales of Internet access and other communications-related products, including cable modems, cable modem / routers, Digital Subscriber Line ("DSL") modems and dial-up modems to retailers, distributors, Internet Service Providers and original equipment manufacturers ("OEMs").
 We sell our products through a direct sales force and through independent sales agents.
-All but one of our employees are located at our headquarters in Boston, Massachusetts.
+All of our employees are located at our headquarters in Boston, Massachusetts.
 We are experienced in electronics hardware, firmware, and software design and test, regulatory certifications, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
-Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in Asia.
+Electronic assembly and testing of our products in accordance with our specifications is typically done in Asia.

-Since 1983 our headquarters have been near South Station in downtown Boston.
-We recently moved from our long time location at 207 South Street to 99 High Street in Boston.
+Last year Zoom headquarters moved from our long time location at 207 South Street to 99 High Street in Boston.
 The lease for this new location terminates June 29, 2019.
 We also lease a test/warehouse/ship facility in Tijuana, Mexico.
 In November 2014 we signed a one-year lease with five one-year renewal options thereafter for an 11,390 square foot facility in Tijuana Mexico.
 In September 2015, Zoom extended the term of the lease from December 1, 2015 through November 30, 2018.
 In September 2015, Zoom also signed a new lease for additional space in the adjacent building, which doubled the existing capacity.
-The term of the lease is from March 1, 2016 through November 30, 2018 with early access granted as of December 1, 2015.
+The term of the lease is from March 1, 2016 through November 30, 2018.